 xfs will work if it was created with

-For a RHEL7-based system, installation is a straightforward install via
+Installation is a straightforward install via

 [email protected] # yum install cvmfs-server osg-oasis